Considering a first phone for your child? Read this first!

 This image is an actual iPhone for an actual 7th grader.
 His parents wanted to allow basic communication but delay other features until they felt their son was more mature.

-You can set up an iPhone to only allow texting, FaceTime, and phone calls while choosing to remove the App Store, Safari (internet access), as well as time-zapping apps like YouTube, video games, and social media.
+Use our tutorial video below to set up an iPhone with limited features.
+For example, you can allow only texting, FaceTime, and phone calls while choosing to remove the App Store, Safari (internet access), as well as time-zapping apps like YouTube, video games, and social media.

 Our top 3 suggestions: